 - Adapted memory grid with cards.
 I lay out 4 cards in front of Scarlett.
 I name them.
 Then I flip cards over and ask her where one of the cards is.
 For example, I lay out cards with balloons, a car, a flower, and a cat, I flip them over, without mixing, and then I ask her: “Show me where the flower is”.
 She flips a card and we check if she got it right.
 If she got it, I keep that card picture side up, and ask her to find a cat, and so on.
 The quantity of the cards can be increased as the child gets better at the game.

 - Memory grid in a house.
 I made a memory grid in the shape of a house, which I cut out from manila file folder.
 I drew windows on it, and arranged cards in each window.
 After placing the cards on the windows, I say: “A fish lives in a purple window, a frog lives in a blue window, a bunny lives in a yellow window, a fox lives in a red window.”
 Then I remove cards, and ask her to place cards according to where each animal lives.

-The digital version of the cards from the pictures above is available on etsy.
+A free digital version of the cards from the pictures above is available here.
 I printed those cards online at www.photoaffections.com/freeprints, this website allows a certain amount of free prints per month, I just paid for shipping.
 Printing them on photo paper makes them more durable, but they can also be printed at home.